Nanocar: Nanodragster

 The nanodragster is 50,000 times thinner than a human hair and has a top speed of 0.014 millimeters per hour (0.0006 in/h or 3.89×10−9 m/s).
 The rear wheels are spherical fullerene molecules, or buckyballs, composed of sixty carbon atoms each, which are attracted to a dragstrip that is made up of a very fine layer of gold.
-This design also enabled Tour’s team to operate the device at lower temperatures.
+This design also enabled Tour's team to operate the device at lower temperatures.

 The nanodragster and other nano-machines are designed for use in transporting items.
 The technology can be used in manufacturing computer circuits and electronic components, or in conjunction with pharmaceuticals inside the human body.
 Tour also speculated that the knowledge gained from the nanocar research would help build efficient catalytic systems in the future.

 Electrically driven directional motion of a four-wheel molecule on a metal surface

 Kudernac et al. described a specially designed molecule that has four motorized "wheels".
 By depositing the molecule on a copper surface and providing them with sufficient energy from electrons of a scanning tunnelling microscope they were able to drive some of the molecules in a specific direction, much like a car, being the first single molecule capable to continue moving in the same direction across a surface.
 Inelastic electron tunnelling induces conformational changes in the rotors and propels the molecule across a copper surface.
 By changing the direction of the rotary motion of individual motor units, the self-propelling molecular 'four-wheeler' structure can follow random or preferentially linear trajectories.
 This design provides a starting point for the exploration of more sophisticated molecular mechanical systems, perhaps with complete control over their direction of motion.

-This electrically driven nanocar was built under supervision of University of Groningen chemist Bernard L. Feringa, who was awarded the Nobel Prize for Chemistry in 2016 for his pioneering work on nanomotors, together with Jean-Pierre Sauvage and J. Fraser Stoddart.
+This electrically driven nanocar was built under supervision of University of Groningen chemist Bernard L. Feringa, who was awarded the Nobel Prize for Chemistry in 2016 for his pioneering work on nanomotors (together with Jean-Pierre Sauvage and J. Fraser Stoddart), and served as inspiration for the development of the next generation of electrically driven nanocars, some of which were showcased at the Nanocar Race.